How Much Will It Cost?

 - Custom cabinetry in the kitchen, as well as a few built-ins throughout the house.
 (Ikea cabinets are less expensive.)

 - Solid surface counter tops, such as granite, Silestone, or Richlite.
-(Plastic laminate–“Formica”–is much cheaper.)
+(Plastic laminate–“Formica”–is much cheaper, but also less durable.)

-- High quality appliances from Dacor, Thermodor, Bosch et al. (These fall between Sub-Zero, Viking or Wolf on the high end and Kenmore or Whirlpool on the lower but still decent end.)
+- High quality appliances from Dacor, Thermodor, Miele, Bosch et al. (These fall between Sub-Zero, Viking or Wolf on the higher end and Kenmore or Whirlpool on the lower end.)

 - Highly efficient and comfortable heating, ventilation and filtration systems.
 (High efficiency heat pump space and water heating, and heat recovery ventilators.)